 Wu had a similar view, “The only thing that can help tone and define a targeted area is to develop the lean muscle mass in that area.
 In that sense, you can target fat loss locally.
 If you add cardiovascular or aerobic exercise in, that can help with general fat loss, which will help further define an area.”

-In short, you can focus on a certain muscle all you want, but unless you include some form of cardio or whole-body workout, you may never lose the fat that’s covering it.
+In short, you can focus on a certain muscle all you want.
+However, unless you include some form of cardio or whole-body workout, you may never lose the fat that’s covering it.
 To see the results of “spot toning” you’ll need to reduce fat throughout the body.
 Keep in mind that you shouldn’t always target specific muscle groups, though.
 It’s fine to include those moves in your routine, but avoid doing only that, since it can eventually cause a muscle imbalance.